GarikMartikyan/AI-Chat/README.md

 # AI Chat

-Our project, titled "Intelligent Conversational Interface," is a cutting-edge chat application developed using React and powered by the Google AI Studio API.
+Our project, titled "AI Chat" is a cutting-edge chat application developed using React and powered by the Google AI Studio API.
 This innovative solution brings the power of artificial intelligence to the forefront, providing users with an intelligent and engaging conversational experience.